POSH

 Calm action protects better than panic

 STOP.
-SAVE.
+SAVE SAFELY.
 SUPPORT.
 REPORT.

 Your child needs safety before interrogation.